rtcottle/byu-coding-challenge/README.md

 ## Description

-This is a coding challenge to build a movie search app in a time limit
+This is a coding challenge to build a movie search app in a 4 hour-limit

 ## Table of Contents